pplupo/total-commander-log-viewer/docs/total_commander_lister.md

-`packaging/windows/prepare_release.cmd` stages the plugin payload and gathers the required Qt runtime modules (`QtCore`, `QtGui`, `QtWidgets`, `QtConcurrent`, `QtNetwork`, `QtXml`, `Qt5Compat`, plus the `platforms` and `styles` plugins).
-The script copies `klogg_lister.dll` to `release/totalcmd/klogg_lister.wlx64` (WLX/WLX64 files are plain DLLs; the 64-bit build uses the `.wlx64` suffix expected by Total Commander) and places the Qt runtime files alongside it so the plugin can load without additional installer steps. `docs/total_commander_lister.md` is copied as `README.md` into the same directory.
+`packaging/windows/prepare_release.cmd` stages the plugin payload and gathers the required Qt runtime modules (`QtCore`, `QtGui`, `QtWidgets`, `QtConcurrent`, `QtNetwork`, `QtXml`, `Qt5Compat`, plus the `platforms` and `styles` plugins) together with the MSVC runtime, OpenSSL libraries, and the `tbb12` runtime when present.
+The script copies `klogg_lister.dll` to `release/totalcmd/klogg_lister.wlx64` (WLX/WLX64 files are plain DLLs; the 64-bit build uses the `.wlx64` suffix expected by Total Commander) and places the runtime files alongside it so the plugin can load without additional installer steps. `docs/total_commander_lister.md` is copied as `README.md` into the same directory.
 A `pluginst.inf` manifest declares the plugin version, default directory, plugin type, staged WLX/WLX64 file, and default extensions